SmithsonianWorkshops/HydraResources/ipyrad.md

 ```

 Then use the command `qsub ipyrad_step1.job` to run this job.

 It will run on 8 CPUs (defined by `-pe mthread 8`).

 We've added `-c $NSLOTS` to the `ipyrad` command.
-This is **essential** for running on Hydra, it limits ipyrad to only used the 4 CPUs we've requested.
+This is **essential** for running on Hydra because it limits ipyrad to only used the 8 CPUs we've requested.
 Without this, ipyrad will use all the CPUs on the compute node that the job runs on.

+You'll notice that the formatting of the job files are almost identical for all the steps.
+The main thing that changes is the Step specified in the `ipyrad` command.
+This is step 1, so we have `-s 1`.

+**Output**

 This command produces a directory `iptest_fastqs/` that has the de-multiplexed fastq files and `iptest.json` which is how ipyrad tracks the analyses done in your project.